Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Conclusions

 \section{Conclusions}

 In conclusion, we have developed an approach for analytically deriving the response functions $\mathcal{R}$ in model systems that include non-adiabatic couplings.
-The approach is based on the perturbative expansion of the relevant propagators with respect to the non-adiabatic term in the Hamiltonian, and on the formal correspondence between the contributions in the expansion and response functions $R^{(v,M)}$ of different orders obtained for the adiabatic case (displaced oscillator model).
-The expressions of the $R^{(v,M)}$, which have been recently derived, allow one to perform a Taylor expansion with respect to the relative displacements, and to derive analytical expressions for the multiple time integrals.
+The approach is based on the perturbative expansion of the relevant propagators with respect to the non-adiabatic term in the Hamiltonian, and on the formal correspondence between the contributions in the expansion and adiabatic response functions $R$, recently derived for the displaced oscillator model. { After performing the Taylor expansion of $R$ with respect to the displacements and integrating with respect to the interaction times, we derive analytical expressions for the one- and three-time propagators and, from these, the linear and nonlinear response functions.
+It has also been shown that the effect of a simple and yet relevant form of decoherence, including both dephasing and relaxation, can be accounted by multiplying the above quantities by suitable exponential decay functions.}

-The approach was applied to two prototypical model systems, which have been used for modeling a number of physical systems of interest.
-In these cases, the response functions have been compared with those obtained by an independent numerical approach, showing the convergence of the perturbative approach for time intervals of increasing duration, as the number of terms in the expansion increases.
-The application of the present approach to higher-order response functions or to more complex models, which include more vibrational modes and/or electronic levels, or more non-adiabatic terms in the Hamiltonian, is conceptually straightforward.
+The approach has been applied to two prototypical model systems, which have been used for modeling a number of physical systems of interest.
+In these cases, the response functions have been compared with those obtained by an independent numerical approach, showing the convergence of the perturbative approach for time intervals of increasing duration, as the number of terms in the expansion increases. { General criteria are given for the convergence of the Dyson expansion, both in the time and in the frequency domains.}

+The application of the present approach to higher-order response functions or to more complex models, which include more vibrational modes, electronic levels, allowed optical transitions, or more non-adiabatic terms in the Hamiltonian, is conceptually straightforward. { In fact, it mainly requires to apply the above procedure to a number of additional pathways, that such extensions would allow.
+Other generalizations can also be envisaged, resulting from a different expression of the non-adiabatic term $V$ in the Hamiltonian.
+In particular, expressions of such term that are proportional to the nuclear position operator are often encountered in the literature.
+This would require an analogous generalization of the adiabatic response function to the case of nuclear-position dependent transitions amplitudes (from Franck-Condon to Herzberg-Teller coupling), which is the object of ongoing investigations.}

 \acknowledgements

 The author acknowledges fruitful discussions with Frank Ernesto Quintela Rodriguez.